pixincreate/PrivacyGuides-India/README.md

 One cannot blame on people snooping into other's privacy when they themselves are not aware of their own privacy.
 The mindset of people in India is that they have nothing to hide and they are not doing anything wrong.
 This is a very dangerous mindset to have. <mark>Privacy is not about hiding something, it is about protecting something</mark>.
 Privacy is not about doing something wrong, it is about doing something right.
 Privacy is not about being suspicious, it is about being safe.
 Privacy is not about being a criminal, it is about being a citizen.

-There are some instances where above lines will make sense to you:

-- People look at you like a criminal when you hesitate to give your "phone number" at a shopping mall
-- When you ask "why" at any place where they ask your personal data such as phone number, address, etc..
-- You wear a mask or cover your face with some cloth in public when everyone else is not doing it
-- When you ask for alternative proofs that are accepted by the company or organization instead of "Aadhaar"

-_and many more!_

 ## 2.3: Privacy, Security and Aadhaar

 Aadhaar is a unique identity number for every citizen of India issued by the Unique Identification Authority of India (UIDAI).
 It is a 12-digit number that serves as proof of identity and address, anywhere in India. <mark>Aadhaar is a biometric database</mark> (Iris, fingerprints, face) of Indian citizens, collected by the Unique Identification Authority of India (UIDAI) and stored in a centralised database.
-The Aadhaar project was launched in 2009, and the first Aadhaar number was issued in 2010.
-As of 31 March 2019, 1.23 billion Aadhaar numbers have been issued, and 99% of Indians above the age of 18 have enrolled in the system.

-The Indian government has been accused of using the Aadhaar system to violate the privacy of citizens.

-The Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Act, 2016 is a controversial law that indirectly mandates the use of a 12-digit unique identity number (Aadhaar) for all Indian citizens.
-The Aadhaar Act was challenged in the Supreme Court of India, which upheld the validity of the Act but imposed several restrictions on the use of Aadhaar (on paper, of course)!

 It is claimed that Aadhaar database is stored securely behind 11ft height 5ft wide wall.
 However, there are 100+ incidents that prove that wall has a <mark>**large hole**</mark> in it allowing mass data surveillance, data and identity thefts.
 Here are some recent incidents that holds good: